brunoht/tangan/README.md

-# tangan
+# Tangan
-Systeom to help find missing people using new strategies and technology
+System to help find missing people using new strategies, new approach and all actual available social technology